ubports/docs.ubports.com/porting/build_and_boot/H9_gitlab_build.rst

 Clone a Gitlab CI repo to base your build on
 --------------------------------------------

-Ideally you should base your build off of a previous build for a device with a similar platform/SoC.
+Ideally you should base your build on a previous build for a device with similar platform/SoC.
 However, if unsure, use `the repo for Xiaomi-violet <https://gitlab.com/ubports/community-ports/android9/xiaomi-redmi-note-7-pro/xiaomi-violet/-/tree/master/>`_

 .. _Configure: